arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-fd/content.md

     print(clock.fps())
 ```

 Click on the "Play" button at the bottom of the left toolbar.
 Point the camera on the Vision Shield towards your face check if the Portenta can detect it.
-Once it detects your face it should be overlayed with a smiley.
+Once it detects your face it should be covered with a smiley.

 ![Load the bitmap Image on to flash drive](assets/por_openmv_fd_output.png)